cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 --- abstract

-The Concise Binary Object Representation, CBOR (STD 94, RFC 8949), [^abs1-] RFC 8610 extends this into what is known as Extended Diagnostic Notation (EDN).
+[^abs0-]: The Concise Binary Object Representation (CBOR) (STD 94, RFC 8949)
+    is a data format whose design goals include the possibility of extremely small code size, fairly small message size, and extensibility without the need for version negotiation.

+[^abs0-]

+[^abs1a-]: In addition to the binary interchange format, CBOR from the outset

-[^abs1-]: defines a "diagnostic notation" in order to
+[^abs1b-]: defined a text-based "diagnostic notation" in
-    be able to converse about CBOR data items without having to resort to binary data.
+    order to be able to converse about CBOR data items without having to resort to binary data.

+[^abs1c-]:
+    extended this into what is known as Extended Diagnostic Notation (EDN).

+[^abs1a-] (RFC 7049) [^abs1b-] RFC 8610 [^abs1c-]

-[^abs3-]: This document sets forth a further step of evolution of EDN,
+[^abs3-]: This document consolidates the definition of EDN, sets forth
+    a further step of its evolution,
-    and it is intended to serve as a single reference target in specifications that use EDN.
+    and is intended to serve as a single reference target in specifications that use EDN.

-    It specifies how to add application-oriented extensions to the diagnostic notation.
-It then defines two such extensions for text representations of epoch-based date/times and of IP addresses and prefixes
+    It specifies an extension point for adding application-oriented extensions to the diagnostic notation.
+    It then defines two such extensions that enhance EDN with text representations of epoch-based date/times and of IP addresses and prefixes

 ​[^abs3-] (RFC 9164).

-[^abs4-]: A few further additions close some gaps in usability.
+[^abs4a-]: A few further additions close some gaps in usability.
-     It modifies one extension specified in Appendix G.4 of RFC 8610 to enable further increasing usability.
+     The document modifies one extension originally specified in

+[^abs4a-] Appendix G.4 of RFC 8610 [^abs4b-], and it adds media types.

+[^abs4b-]: to enable further increasing usability.
      To facilitate tool interoperation, this document
-     specifies a formal ABNF definition for EDN as defined
+     specifies a formal ABNF grammar

-[^abs4-] today, and it adds media types.

 --- middle